- A group opportunity. Invite your friends.

-Volunteers helped us support more than 5,300 DC students between the ages of 6-18 in 2015 and 2016.
+Volunteers helped us support more than 3,000 DC students between the ages of 6-18.
 Volunteers craft and lead original writing adventures both in our space and in classrooms across DC.
 They support publishing projects and book releases, provide homework help, bring student stories to life, and levitate wands in our storefront.

 After-School Writing Lab